GretaPrek/Calculator-Lib-with-Jupyter-Notebook-integration/README.md

-# DS.v3.1.2.5
+# Project A Calculator using Jupyter Notebooks

-Sprint2 Project A Calculator
+Project A Calculator

-Turing College DS program, learner Greta Prekeriene 2024-06-20

 Introduction